FahadMajed/kcl-masters-courses/Testing/Coursework Description-20251111/report.md

 "The system shall categorize customers into three types: Regular, Premium, and VIP, with Premium customers receiving an additional 10% discount and VIP customers receiving an additional 15% discount on their total."

+This requirement introduces customer-specific discounts that should be applied based on customer type.
+To properly isolate and test this functionality, I focused exclusively on customer category discounts without combining them with other discount types (bundle or tiered).

 **Test Cases Designed:**

-I created 6 test cases focused on testing customer category discounts in isolation (avoiding other discount types):
+I created 6 test cases to verify customer category discounts work correctly in isolation:

 1. `test_regular_customer_no_additional_discount` - Single item, no discount (PASSED)
 2. `test_premium_customer_gets_10_percent_discount` - Single item, 10% discount (FAILED)